-Pearl Meyer benchmarked our non-employee director compensation during fiscal 2019 based upon our peer group established in 2017 and compared against the National Association of Corporate Directors Survey.
-As of the date of this Proxy Statement, we have updated our peer group, and we expect to benchmark our non-employee director compensation against this updated peer group during the current fiscal year.
-As further described below, based on the recommendation of Pearl Meyer, our Compensation Committee determined, and the Board approved, that both the level and form of non-employee director compensation should be increased to the median of general industry companies with revenues of between \$650 million to \$1.3 billion.
+Pearl Meyer benchmarked our non-employee director compensation during fiscal 2021 based upon our peer group established in 2020 and compared against the National Association of Corporate Directors Survey.
+As of the date of this Proxy Statement, we have updated our peer group, and benchmarked our non-employee director compensation against this updated peer group during the 2021 fiscal year.
+As further described below, based on the recommendation of Pearl Meyer, our Compensation Committee determined, and the Board approved, that both the level and form of non-employee director compensation should be increased to slightly above the median of our peer group.

-For fiscal 2020, the annual cash retainers for non-employee directors was \$75,000.
+In May of 2021, the annual cash retainers for non-employee directors was increased from \$75,000 to \$80,000 effective in August 2021.
 Non-employee directors also receive annual awards of restricted stock units, which vest one year from the grant date.
-For fiscal 2020, the value of the annual equity award was \$100,000.
+In May of 2021, the value of the annual equity award was increased from \$100,000 to \$125,000 effective with the March 2022 grants.